TKing-Su/RTPV-YOLO/README.md

 ### How to Access:
 1. Click on the link above.
-2. Enter the provided access code if prompted (4019).
+2. Enter the provided access code (4019).
 3. Download the video files for further use.

 ## Features